sinat-jiang/FreeIPProxyGettingPro/README.md

 Give yourself a cup of coffee, after running successed, it'll create a result file in `proxies_spider_results` directory.

 ### Problems
-- The stability of free agents is poor (even if verification is available during crawling);
+- The stability of free proxies is poor (even if verification is available during crawling);

 ### Appendix
 - Study projects and use them wisely!